Easy Ways to Find and Work With For Sale By Owner (FSBO) Real Estate

-The reason most often cited for going FSBO is the desire to save money that would become commissions if they list with a real estate brokerage.
-It's possible that there may also have been a previous bad situation with a real estate agent or broker.
-Sometimes it's a combination of things.
-With the growth of the Internet and major listings sites that take FSBO listings, more people believe that they can sell their home on their own and save thousands of dollars in commissions.
+The reason most often cited for people going FSBO is the desire to save money that would become commission if they list with a real estate brokerage.
+It's possible there may also have been a previous bad situation with a real estate agent or broker.
+Sometimes, it's a combination of things.
+With the growth of the Internet and major listings sites that take FSBO listings, more people believe they can sell their home on their own and save thousands of dollars in commissions.

 They aren't always wrong.
 However, there is no way to know, as it's one way or the other.
 There are studies showing the average FSBO sale nets less than comparable homes with real estate agent representation, but they're not the same homes.

-Whether they think they can save money with the do-it-yourself, have had a bad experience, or they just think that the Internet puts them on a level playing field with real estate brokerages, FSBO sellers can be a lucrative market.
+Whether they think they can save money, have had a bad experience, or just think the Internet puts them on a level playing field with real estate brokerages, FSBO sellers can be a lucrative market.

-If you don't have that ad, you may still be OK calling them to say that you have an interested buyer, but you better be able to produce one at a showing.
-Otherwise, send a postcard or brochure mailer, or email them if their email address is in any of their marketing material.
+If you don't have that ad, you may still be OK calling them to say you have an interested buyer, but you better be able to produce one at a showing.
+Otherwise, email them if their email address is in any of their marketing material.

-First, you need to believe that you're bringing value to the table.
-Your marketing venues and abilities should bring them more showings.
+First, you need to believe you're bringing value to the table.
 Your market knowledge should help them to objectively examine their pricing.
-You take phone calls, lookie-loos and other annoyances off their backs.
+You take phone calls and other annoyances off their backs.
 You bring the power of the MLS with all of the members, many of whom would not have noticed or shown the property as an FSBO.

 By watching and waiting, you can target FSBO sellers with properties that have been on the market longer than the average for listings.
 You can study their property before initial contact, do a CMA, and determine if a price adjustment must be made.
 Once you're ready to contact them, you come armed with solutions to their marketing dilemma.

-You will not be competing with nearly as many agents as in other real estate niche markets.
+You will not be competing with nearly as many agents, and it is important to find your real estate niche market.
 Your conversion percentage from FSBO to listing will become quite high as you gain experience.
-You'll be able to give examples and references of previous FSBO properties you've taken to closing.
-It can be a great real estate marketing niche for those who take the time and effort to perfect their approach. **Update: The 2011 NAR Report of Buyers and Sellers confirmed that FSBO sales have held steady at around 9%.
+You will be able to give examples and references of previous FSBO properties you've taken to closing, and it can be a great real estate marketing niche for those who take the time and effort to perfect their approach.